chain4travel/camino-website/src/posts/decode-travel-recap.md

 ## Polygon ID

 Polygon ID provides an innovative set of tools for identity management in the travel industry through the concept of Self-Sovereign Identity (SSI).
-Using the SDK, developers can securely create, issue, and authenticate verifiable credentials using blockchain technology and [zero-knowledge proofs](/static/images/lygon ID provides an innovative set of tools for identity management in the travel industry through the concept of Self-Sovereign Identity (SSI).
-Using the SDK, developers can securely create, issue, and authenticate verifiable credentials using blockchain technology and [zero-knowledge proofs)
+Using the SDK, developers can securely create, issue, and authenticate verifiable credentials using blockchain technology and [zero-knowledge proofs](https://chain4travel.com/check-in-to-the-future-of-travel-with-secured-private-data-and-shrunk-queues/).
+Now, travelers can prove personal attributes needed for various travel-related processes without compromising their privacy.

 > At the hackathon, Polygon ID introduced three challenges that showcased the potential of these technologies as the foundational layer in travel.